fabba/WhackAMole/doc/DesignDoc.md

 		If the surface is destroyed safe the game state

 	public boolean onTouchEvent
-		Checks which mole was touched and execute the moles ability when touched Update score
+		Checks which position was touched and call the position's onTouch method Update score

 	 protected void onDraw
-	 	Draw the score on the surface and draw the background if moleAppearance time > elapsedTime
+	 	Draw the score on the surface and draw the background Call the draw method of all locations
-	 		Destroy mole
-	 		set New Mole

-		draw the new mole at the new position

 MainThread:

 	MainThread
 		Set the surface and the mainpanel in the mainthread public void run
 		Will run the application and will update the draws in main panel

+Position:

+	private startX
+	private startY
+	Mole currentMole
+	Mole[] moles # moles in order of appearance

+	public PositionRightDown (x, y, moles)
+	    instantiate position

+	public OnTouch(time)
+	   if the time matches or passed mole appear time call draw
+	   	load next mole from moles.
+	   return score

+	public draw(time)
+		if appear time >= time > appear time + appearance time draws the current mole at the position () and moves it equal to the width of the bitmap else if time > appear time + appearance time load next mole from moles.

-MoleNormy ( for each mole ):
+MoleNormy ( for each mole ): # should inherit from some abstract class + implement some interface.

-	private bitmap = get bitmap drawable spirte of mole private appearanceTime;
+	private bitmap = get bitmap drawable sprite of mole private appearanceTime;

 	public MoleNormy
-		set the appearance time
+		construct self from database.

 	public boolean isTouched
 		return if touched and executes the ability